SeldonIO/seldon-core/examples/kubeflow/README.md

 This can be achieved with the s2i/environment file.

-As you can see, here we just tell it we want it to use the Transformer file:
+As you can see, here we just tell it we want it to use our `Transformer.py` file:

 ```python